The Future of Mobility

 ● Kelcie Ralph, Associate Professor, Rutgers Edward J. Bloustein School of Planning and Public Policy

 ● Kristina Swallow, Director, Nevada Department of Transportation

 ● Brad Thomas, CEO, First Transit and NSC Board Member

 ● Shin-Pei Tsay, Director of Policy for Cities and Transportation, Uber

 ● David Zipper, Visiting Fellow at the Harvard Kennedy School Taubman Center for State and Local Government

 ● Anna Zivarts, Director of the Disability Mobility Initiative Program, Disability Rights Washington

 ● Veronica O. Davis, PE, Director of Transportation & Drainage Operations, Houston, Texas

 A new discussion series, Countersteer, was launched in September 2022 to inform NSC and its network around the latest progressive thinking, research and work in traffic safety.
 This series will host leading experts and practitioners in one-on-one discussions, followed by the opportunity to ask questions and dive deeper into their work.

-The first session of Countersteer was held Sept.
-13 and featured Jessie Singer, author of There Are No Accidents.
+● The first session of Countersteer Sept.
+13, 2022, featured Jessie Singer, author of There Are No Accidents.
 Watch the webinar.